...Who is it? No, it’s not the plumber who's come to fix the sink, it’s John K. West.

 things i adore

 In my free time, I adore bar fights and scaring sleeping children (that's a joke, I hate bar fights).
-It's not a joke, however, that I adore dogs and share my home with four rescued roommates, Doug and Betty (who are most likely French bulldog/chihuahua mixes and therefore very small) and Max and Dave (who are Siberian huskies and therefore much larger).
-Dave has a popular Instagram account and is pictured with me above.
+It's not a joke, however, that I adore dogs and share my home with four rescued roommates, Doug and Betty (who are Boston terrier/who-knows-what mixes and therefore very small) and Max and Dave (who are Siberian huskies and therefore much larger).
+Dave had a popular Instagram account, but he got bored with it and hasn’t updated it in a while.
+He says I’m nagging when I bring it up, so I just leave it alone.
+He’s pictured with me above.

 I adore France.
-If you're one of those Americans who doesn't, thanks but I don't really need to hear about it.
+If you're one of those Americans who doesn't… how’s about we talk about something else then?
 Along with my undergrad degree in art, I've also got both undergrad and graduate degrees in French language and literature.
-I speak pretty fluently (both French and English) and was somehow lucky enough to land a job in France for a bit.
+I speak pretty fluently (both French and English) and was lucky enough to land a job in France for a while.
 I also spent some time teaching French as an adjunct faculty member at ASU.
-I travel internationally as often as I can, but not to places that are dirty, places where they eat scorpions or places where a lot of trains derail.
-Anthony Bourdain can visit those places.
+I travel internationally as often as I can, but not to places that are dirty, places where they eat scorpions or places where a lot of trains derail (a/k/a places Anthony Bourdain would have visited).

 *In the 90's, I adored the Spice Girls, but that's not the kind of information I like to broadcast in case I someday want to get a nomination to the Supreme Court or something.
 So keep this between us.